-Your computer allows navigation using touch gestures in addition to the keyboard and mouse.
-Touch gestures can be used on your computer's TouchPad or on a touch screen.
+Touch gestures can be used on your computer TouchPad or on a touch screen.

-NOTE: An external USB mouse (purchased separately) can be connected to one of the USB ports on the keyboard dock.
+NOTE: An external USB mouse (purchased separately) can be connected to one of the USB ports on the computer.

 Review the Windows 8 Basics guide included with your computer.
 The guide provides information on common tasks using the TouchPad, touch screen, or the keyboard.